Alleinx/Notes/Python/Book_Learning_python/effective_python/effective_python.md

                 - ```if a is not b```
             - ```if sth is not None```      :to check whether sth is None;
                 - Be careful when checking sth is "empty" or "None".
+- Item3: Differences between str, bytes, unicode, [skip]

+- Item4: Write Helper Functions instead of Complex Expressions
+    - As soon as expressions get complicated, it's time to wrap them into functions.
+        - One statement/function does 1 thing; Don't mix too many functionalities into 1 statement/function.
+    - Make good use of ternary statement        :```value_1 if condition else value_b```.
+        - Instead of boolean operators.

+- Item5: Know How to Slice Sequence

 ## Chapter2: Functions